singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

 You can start the aggregate using the following code.

-`db.collection.aggregate([aggregate pipeline commands], options)`, where collection is the name of the collection on which aggregate is applied and db is the instance of the connected DB object.
+`db.collection.aggregate([aggregate pipeline commands], options)`, where the collection is the name of the collection on which aggregate is applied and `db` is the instance of the connected DB object.

 Following are the commands that you can use in the aggregate pipeline.